-- (3) accept the RECOMMENDATION from the Governance and Audit Committee to approve the appointment of Ms Fiona Souter as a Member of the Independent Remuneration Panel until Annual Council May 2029 (Section 7.1) be approved. - (4) accept the RECOMMENDATION from the Governance and Audit Committee to approve the appointment of Ms Sarah Lawrie as a Member of the Independent Remuneration Panel until Annual Council May 2029 (Section 7.1) be approved.
+- (3) the appointment of Ms Fiona Souter as a Member of the Independent Remuneration Panel until Annual Council May 2029 (Section 7.1) be approved. - (4) the appointment of Ms Sarah Lawrie as a Member of the Independent Remuneration Panel until Annual Council May 2029 (Section 7.1) be approved.